-SECTION 10 How to make a complaint about quality of care, waiting times, customer service, or other concerns Section 10.1 What kinds of problems are handled by the complaint process?
+SECTION 10 How to make a complaint about quality of care, waiting times, customer service, or other concerns

 The complaint process is only used for certain types of problems.
 This includes problems related to quality of care, waiting times, and the customer service.
 Here are examples of the kinds of problems handled by the complaint process.